gapotchenko/adhoc-file-signer/docs/guides/getting-started/windows/README.md

 The HSM must be connected to a machine that will run Adhoc File Signer Server.
 A convenient option might be to use a virtual machine.
-However, support for USB and HSM passthrough in virtualized environments is limited, and even when available, it is often considered experimental without guarantees of actually working.
+However, support for USB and HSM passthrough in virtualized environments is limited, and even when available, it often has experimental status without guarantees of actually working.

 For this reason, we recommend hosting Adhoc File Signer Server on physical